 Hans-Joachim Hof is full professor and vice president of Technische Hochschule Ingolstadt, Germany.
 He leads the research group „Security in Mobility“ in the CARISSMA Institute of Electric, Connected, and Secure Mobility (C-ECOS).
 His research focus is on the security testing of vehicles as well as on secure automotive software.
 Previously, Hans-Joachim was a full professor at the Munich University of Applied Sciences, Germany and research scientist at Corporate Technology of Siemens AG, Germany.
 He holds a PhD from the Karlsruhe Institute of Technology, Germany.
 Hans-Joachim is a member of the board of the German Chapter of the ACM and of the German national computer science association (Gesellschaft für Informatik).

-Christoph Krauß is head of the department Cyber-Physical Systems Security and responsible for the business area Automotive Security at the Fraunhofer Institute for Secure Information Technology SIT in Darmstadt.
+Christoph Krauß is professor for network security, spokesperson of the IT Security expert group, and co-head of the research group Applied Cyber Security Darmstadt at the Department of Computer Science at Darmstadt University of Applied Sciences.
+Furthermore, he is the head of the department Cyber-Physical Systems Security and responsible for the business area Automotive Security at the Fraunhofer Institute for Secure Information Technology SIT in Darmstadt.
 He is a principal investigator in the National Research Center for Applied Cybersecurity ATHENE and coordinates two ATHENE research areas.
-In addition, he is a professor for network security at the University of Applied Sciences in Darmstadt.
 He has over 15 years of experience in the area of cyber security.
 His fields of interest and activities are focused on automotive security and privacy, railway security, smart grid security, trusted computing, network security, efficient and post quantum cryptography, and security testing.

 Oliver Grau works for Intel Labs in Germany on topics of automated driving.
 He joined Intel as co-director of the Intel-Visual Computing Institute and he worked previously as a Lead Technologist for BBC R&D in London, UK on computer vision projects for innovative media production systems.